This page explains time value of out of the money (OTM) call and put options. See also time value of ITM calls and ITM puts.

 It would cost you zero (not considering commissions and fees).
 What will be your result under different scenarios?

-- If Bank of America stays at or under 20 by expiration of the options, you get nothing and both options are worthless.
-But you also don’t lose anything.
+- If Ford stays at or under 20 by expiration of the options, you get nothing and both options are worthless.
+But you also don't lose anything.
 Result is zero.

-- If Bank of America ends up somewhere between 20 and 40 by expiration, your 20 strike call will be worth the stock price less 20 (your net cash inflow when you exercise the option and sell the stock immediately).
+- If Ford ends up somewhere between 20 and 40 by expiration, your 20 strike call will be worth the stock price less 20 (your net cash inflow when you exercise the option and sell the stock immediately).
 The 40 strike call will be worthless.
-You’ve made a profit.
+You've made a profit.

 But such opportunities are extremely rare.
 In practice this could maybe happen on very close strikes (like 20 and 21) and it would only last for a few seconds before somebody (a person or more likely a computer) would discover it and profit from this opportunity, which would bring the prices back to where they normally should be – the further out of the money option cheaper than the option closer to the money.